reza00farjam/rjdl/docs/source/index.rst

 Installation
 ------------

--  Use ``pip install rjdl`` to install the package.
+-  Use ``pip install rjdl`` to install the latest release of the package.
 (Of course to be able to use *pip*, you need python to be installed and added to computer's path first)
 -  If you want to install the latest version directly from GitHub, then you can use this:

-   ``pip install git+git://github.com/reza00farjam/rjdl``
+   -  ``pip install git+git://github.com/reza00farjam/rjdl``

 Usage
 -----